-I realized at a young age that driving was not something I was going to ever do but I could walk!
-As I got older the idea of hiking and seeing nature became more of a driver for me and the challenge of the whole ordeal sounded really interesting to me.
+I realized at a young age that driving was not something I was going to ever do, but I could walk!
+As I got older, the idea of hiking and seeing nature became more of a driver for me, and the challenge of the whole ordeal sounded fascinating to me.
 Just me and nature and challenging myself.

 The coolest was Knifes Edge in that section where route 309 crosses it.
-It was really an awesome day to hike that with a friend who no longer caches but I certainly wouldn’t mind hiking with her again.
-I more less crawled on all fours across the “Knife’s Edge” for safety reasons but I loved every minute of it.
+It was really an outstanding day to hike that with a friend who no longer caches, but I certainly wouldn’t mind hiking with her again.
+I more or less crawled on all fours across the “Knife’s Edge” for safety reasons, but I loved every minute of it.
 An unnecessary Misstep and severely injuring myself because of pour depth perception is definitely not one of those things I want to do.
-I got to check off something from the list that I have always wanted to do since I was a kid but as an adult now I realize it’s just not realistic.
+I got to check off something from the list that I have always wanted to do since I was a kid, but as an adult now I realize it’s just not realistic.
 It’s not impossible.

-It has always been cool to meet thru hikers on their journey and here a little bit of their story.
+It has always been cool to meet through hikers on their journey and hear a bit of their story.

 I’ve truly enjoyed all the Pennsylvania sections we’ve hiked and hope to do some more of it someday.
 Maybe time and life will permit us to do it again.